-A while back I read about this really cool ice cube scavenger hunt on Parents.com.
+A while back I read about this really cool ice cube scavenger hunt in the snow on Parents.com.
 With snow in our forecast I decided I would freeze a batch of red hearts for my kids to look for in the snow.

-To have an ice cube scavenger hunt in your yard all you need is:
+To have an ice cube scavenger hunt in your snowy yard all you need is:

 Snow - we used the ones provided by nature, but if you have a snow maker, that would work fine, too.

 Good Hiding Skills - while your kids aren't looking, go outside and hide the ice cubes for the scavenger hunt in the snow.

 Depending on your kids ages, you might want to make them a map to use to find the ice cube hearts, or you could give them clues or riddles to solve to lead them to the hidden ice cubes.